PitchBlackRecoveryProject/android_device_xiaomi_tulip-pbrp/README.md

 # Device Tree for Xiaomi Redmi Note 6 Pro (codename "tulip")
-For building SHRP for Xiaomi Redmi Note 6 Pro ONLY
+For building PBRP for Xiaomi Redmi Note 6 Pro ONLY

 To compile:

-export ALLOW_MISSING_DEPENDENCIES=true; source build/envsetup.sh; lunch omni_tulip-eng; mka recoveryimage
+. build/envsetup.sh; lunch omni_tulip-eng; mka recoveryimage

 The Xiaomi Redmi Note 6 Pro (codenamed _"tulip"_) is a mid-range smartphone from Xiaomi announced in September 2018.